SECTION 1 INTRODUCTION

 (d) Employees and Volunteers

 In the course of daily operations, access to your Personal Information is restricted to those employees and volunteers who are authorized to and who have a legitimate business purpose and reason for looking at your Personal Information.
-For example, when you call us, the Membership Services Rep that handles your call has access to your file and can see your Personal Information on Education, Services, Products, and Advocacy.
+For example, when you call us, the Member & Client Services Rep that handles your call has access to your file and can see your Personal Information on Education, Services, Products, and Advocacy.

 Employees as a condition of employment are required to conform to all privacy policies and procedures.
 Employees, volunteers, consultants and member of the Board of Directors must sign a confidentiality agreement that prohibits disclosure of any Personal Information obtained while engaged in Advocis activities.
 All volunteers which includes board members, facilitators etc. must agree when they volunteer their services to sign a confidentiality agreement and to abide to keep all Personal Information confidential.